In the UK, we are fortunate to have the luxury of water running directly into our homes and buildings.

 Source water

 Nutrients in the water can influence water microbiology.
 Microbes can feed on the compounds, carbons and nutrients found naturally within water.
-This becomes more important with water re-use as disinfection concentration becomes impaired over time.
+This becomes more important with water stagnation as disinfection concentration becomes impaired over time.

 Chemical stability